 At the end of January 2011, 125 Australian scientists called on the Victorian Government to postpone its cattle grazing trials in the Alpine National Park.

-In a letter to state environment minister Ryan Smith the scientists said the trials to test whether or not grazing reduces bushfire risks lacked scientific integrity and warned the government it may have broken federal laws.
+In a letter to the then state environment minister, Ryan Smith, the scientists said the trials to test whether or not grazing reduces bushfire risks lacked scientific integrity and warned the government it may have broken federal laws.

 These species included the Alpine Tree Frog, the only frog known to occur above the winter snowline on mainland Australia, and the Spotted Tree Frog.

 The VNPA called for on-ground surveys to determine if other threatened species had been found in the area.

 These findings were reinforced in an assessment by Ecology Australia, which found that there is a very high likelihood that threatened flora and fauna species occur within the study sites.

 Ecology Australia also found that there was a very high likelihood that threatened ecological communities also existed in the grazing sites.